thanhlcm90/nestjs-auth-sample/README.md

 ## Overview

-This is a sample nestjs project, include then authentication that use JWT Token.
+This is a sample nestjs project, include the authentication that use JWT Token.

 ## Docker